Baker Street and Waterloo Railway: BS&WR bill, 1900

 In November 1899, the BS&WR announced a bill for the 1900 session.
 Again, an extension was proposed from Marylebone to Paddington, this time terminating to the east of the mainline station at the junction of Bishop's Road (now Bishop's Bridge Road) and Gloucester Terrace.
 A station was planned under Bishop's Road, linked to the mainline station by a subway under Eastbourne Terrace.
 From Waterloo, an extension was planned to run under Westminster Bridge Road and St George's Road to terminate at Elephant and Castle.
 The BS&WR would connect there with the C&SLR's station as the NC&WR planned two years earlier.
 A spur was to be provided to a depot and power station that were to be constructed on the site of the School for the Indigent Blind south of St George's Circus.

 The Paddington extension was aligned to allow a westward extension to continue to Royal Oak or Willesden, areas already served by the MR, which again opposed the plans.
-This time, the BS&WR was successful and royal assent for the extensions was granted in the Baker Street and Waterloo Railway Act, 1900 on 6 August 1900.
+This time, the BS&WR was successful and royal assent for the extensions was granted in the Baker Street and Waterloo Railway Act 1900 (63 & 64 Vict. c. ccxxv) on 6 August 1900.

 Minor changes, 1902–04

 To make up for the time lost following the collapse of the L&GFC and to restore the BS&WR's finances, the company published a bill in November 1901, which sought another extension of time and permission to change its funding arrangements.
-The bill was approved as the Baker Street and Waterloo Railway Act, 1902 on 18 November 1902.
+The bill was approved as the Baker Street and Waterloo Railway Act 1902 (2 Edw.
+7. c. cclv) on 18 November 1902.

 For the 1903 parliamentary session, the UERL announced bills for the BS&WR and its other tube railways, seeking permission to merge the three companies by transferring the BS&WR's and CCE&HR's powers to the Great Northern, Piccadilly and Brompton Railway (GNP&BR).
 The BS&WR bill also included requests for a further extension of time and for powers to compulsorily purchase land for an electrical sub-station at Lambeth.
-The merger was rejected by Parliament, but the land purchase and extension of time were permitted separately in the Baker Street and Waterloo Railway Act, 1903 and the Baker Street and Waterloo Railway (Extension of Time) Act, 1903, both given royal assent on 11 August 1903.
+The merger was rejected by Parliament, but the land purchase and extension of time were permitted separately in the Baker Street and Waterloo Railway Act 1903 (3 Edw.
+7. c. clxii) and the Baker Street and Waterloo Railway (Extension of Time) Act 1903 (3 Edw.
+7. c. ccxvi), both given royal assent on 11 August 1903.

-In the 1904 Parliamentary session, the BS&WR sought and received permission for new stations at Lambeth, Regent's Park and Edgware Road.
+In the 1904 parliamentary session, the BS&WR sought and received permission for new stations at Lambeth, Regent's Park and Edgware Road.